Life Cycle Events

 Bikkur Holim – care for the sick and aged – is a primary value in the Jewish tradition.
 At HEA we strive to be a caring and supportive community that embodies God's compassion.
 Our clergy and lay volunteers are available to visit you or a loved one in the hospital.

-Our rabbis are experienced in pastoral care and issues around illness.
+Our rabbi is experienced in pastoral care and issues around illness.
 They are available to offer support to you and your family in times of illness and can advise you in ethical decisions at the end of life.

 If you or someone you love is ill and would like a call or visit, please contact the synagogue at (303) 758-9400.